skorobogatydmitry/shadowdark-mkchar/README.md

 > There's an extra step for MacOS users to disable security check.
 > Otherwize, MacOS says the binary is corrupted and refuses to run it.

-# NEXT
+# What to contribute?

-- allow to choose spells
+- allow to choose spells (now they're randomed)
-- fix dashes in skills
+- fix dashes in skills (just a font problem)
-- add spells description in a separated block
+- add spell descriptions in a separated block of PDF
-- randomize class for several eqaual stats
+- randomize class for several eqaual stats (e.g. if STR and INT is 16, choose either class)
-- re-roll duplicated talents when applicable (theif, vigilant)
 - talent rolls (e.g. human's extra one)
+- re-roll duplicated talents when applicable (e.g. human theif, vigilant)
-- deity as argument
+- allow to supply deity as argument
 - cleanup values clonning in the code